 Upgrading the Linksys router’s firmware using the classic web-based setup page is necessary if you want to improve the current performance of your device and fix the issues that the previous firmware version may have.
-While you have the option to let your router automatically update its firmware, manual upgrade lets you manage the updates you want to load on your device.
+While you have the option to let your router automatically update its firmware, a manual upgrade lets you manage the updates you want to load on your device.

 IMPORTANT: To prevent upgrade failures, the following items must be checked before proceeding with the upgrade process.